mesayanroy/OPUS-Crypto/document.md

-# OPUS – Make your own trading agents deploy it on your system and start ur AI - crypto trading journey.
+# OPUS – Make your own trading agents deploy it on your system and start ur AI - crypto trading journey
 ## Architecture & Documentation

 **Version:** 1.0.0